Internet in the United Kingdom: 2010s

+2020s
-In March 2020, the UK government set the Universal Service Obligation to 10 Mbit/s download and 1 Mbit/s upload.

-As of 2 May 2020, 96.9% of UK households can receive "superfast broadband" which is defined as 30 Mbit/s and 19.29% of UK households can receive gigabit speeds, either via FTTP or DOCSIS 3.1.
-While 1.07% of UK households currently have broadband that's slower than the legal USO.
+In March 2020, the UK government set the Universal Service Obligation (USO) to 10 Mbit/s download and 1 Mbit/s upload.
+As of May that year, 96.9% of UK households could receive "superfast broadband" (defined as 30 Mbit/s) whilst 19.29% of households could receive "ultrafast broadband" (defined as 300 Mbit/s) via FTTP or DOCSIS 3.1.
+1.07% of households had broadband slower than the USO.

-In September 2020, the UK dropped 13 places in the 2020 Worldwide Broadband Speed League and is now among the slowest in Europe with a mean download speed of 37.82 Mbit/s.
-Cable.co.uk blames this low speed on Openreach who have set entry level FTTC packages to 30 - 35 Mbit/s and 'fast' FTTC to 60 - 70 Mbit/s for more than five years with no significant changes.
-The UK was somewhat late to deploying full fibre (FTTP/FTTH) due to their reliance on FTTC/VDSL technologies.
+In September, the UK dropped 13 places in the 2020 Worldwide Broadband Speed League, making it amongst the slowest in Europe with an average download speed of 37.82 Mbit/s.
+Cable.co.uk blamed this on Openreach, with the network provider having focused on the development of an FTTC network, and been slow to begin the deployment of FTTP technologies.
 The deployment of FTTC/VDSL technologies was largely driven by the lack of political appetite and funding for FTTP at the time.

-Developments since 2006

-Since 2006, the UK market has changed significantly; companies that previously provided telephone and television subscriptions also began to offer broadband.